-Spousal IRA: This allows a person with no or low annual income (like a stay-at-home parent) to hold a tax-efficient retirement account to which the working partner contributes.
+Spousal IRA: This allows a person with no or low annual income (like a stay-at-home parent) to hold a tax-efficient retirement account the working partner contributes to.
 To qualify, you must be married, filing taxes jointly.

 You can choose between a traditional or a Roth IRA.
 The spousal IRA is not a joint account, and there are income and contribution limits.
 It’s best to work with a qualified tax professional to set one up.

 SEP IRA: This gives freelancers and small business owners access to tax-deferred retirement savings.
-This means you can contribute pre-tax dollars now, and you’ll pay taxes on withdrawals in retirement.
-The employer, not the employee, generally contributes to a SEP IRA.
+This means you can contribute pretax dollars now, and you’ll pay taxes on withdrawals in retirement.
+The employer, not the employee, generally contributes to a SEP (simplified employee pension) IRA.

 The most significant benefit of the SEP IRA?
 It has the largest contribution limits among IRAs.
 In 2023, employers can contribute up to 25% of an employee’s salary or $66,000, whichever is less.
 If you’re self-employed, contributions are generally limited to about 20% of your net income.

 Bottom line of retirement planning for women